-One of the most pressing conservation challenges facing our global society is how to meet the growing human demand for food, fuel, and fiber while sustaining environmental services and biodiversity within the earth’s capacity.
+One of the most pressing conservation challenges facing society is how to meet the growing human demand for food, fuel, and fibre while sustaining environmental services and biodiversity within the earth’s capacity.

 The so-called soft commodities – agriculture, forest products and seafood – are responsible for feeding and clothing the world.
 They generate jobs and sustain growth.
-While their importance is clear, their impacts on the natural environment and surrounding communities is profound.
-From habitat conversion and soil erosion to pollution of soil and water, the soft-commodities significantly degrade the services produced by nature.
+While their importance is clear, their impacts on the natural environment and surrounding communities are profound.
+From habitat conversion and soil erosion to pollution of soil and water, the soft commodities significantly degrade the services provided by nature.

 To address this challenge, multistakeholder initiatives including NGOs and businesses have promoted the use of certification standards designed to increase the sustainability of agricultural, forest and seafood commodity production across the world.
 Yet the effectiveness, limits and unmet opportunities of certification are not clear, and are likely to vary significantly across commodities, scales, producer and consumer cultures and conditions, and supply chains.